This article has been fact checked by an experienced mesothelioma attorney. Sources of information are listed at the bottom of the article.

 They must also notify the state at least ten days before beginning an asbestos project.
 Removal of asbestos from a worksite is guided by strict rules, including filters, protective gear, and wetting asbestos.
 They are also responsible for finding and removing asbestos from schools and other public buildings.

 Statute of Limitations

-The statute of limitations on asbestos-related lawsuits in Rhode Island is just three years.
-That means that if you were exposed to asbestos and you get sick, you have just three years from the time of diagnosis to decide if you want to file a lawsuit against those you believe to be responsible.
-It may seem like a lot of time, but it goes by quickly, so it is important to act soon after a diagnosis.
-Likewise, the statute of limitations on wrongful death cases related to asbestos is three years from the time of death.
+The statute of limitations on asbestos-related lawsuits in Rhode Island is only three years.
+That means if you were exposed to asbestos and became sick as a result, you only have three years from the time of diagnosis to file a lawsuit against those you believe responsible.

 While this may seem like a lot of time, it can go by faster than you think; therefore, it is important to act as soon as possible after receiving a diagnosis.
 The statute of limitations on wrongful death cases related to asbestos is also three years.

 Get a Free Consultation with a Rhode Island Mesothelioma Lawyer